 American Airlines Absorbs Reno

-The dispute reached a boiling point in February when about one-quarter of the 9,500 union pilots called in sick to show their dissatisfaction with the company’s dealings.
+The dispute reached a boiling point in February when about one-quarter of American’s 9,500 union pilots called in sick to show their dissatisfaction with the company’s dealings.

 The sickout stranded hundreds of thousands of passengers around the globe and cost the company $225 million.
 It was halted by a federal judge who oversaw the institution of a permanent injunction and fined the Allied Pilots Association $45 million for ignoring his order to return to work.

 The Reno issue has been stressful for pilots concerned with their job security.
-To address those concerns, APA has been in mediation with the company over the merger for months.
+To address those concerns, APA has had mediation sessions with American’s parent company, AMR Corp., over several months.

-Talks continued today even though the integration had begun.
-That’s so APA can continue to weigh in on American’s purchase of tiny Reno, a union spokesman said.
+Talks continued Tuesday even though the integration had begun.
+They persisted so APA could continue to weigh in on American’s purchase of tiny Reno, a union spokesman said.

 ``The thing is we’re going to have to look at how they go about it without an agreement,″ said Drew Engelke, a pilot with American and a union spokesman. ``If they pick and choose the things out of the agreement that benefit only them, that would be problematic.
 If they comply with the contract right down the line that would be new and exciting.″